-There are multiple problems of consciousness (e.g., Block, Flanagan, & Güzeldere, 1997; Tye, 1995), but, so I argue, they are not problems of a unitary mental process.
+There are multiple problems of consciousness (for relevant discussions, see, for example, Block, et al., 1997; Tye, 1995), but, so I argue, they are not problems of a unitary mental process.
 I outline a model of two related processes and show how properties of consciousness are distributed between them.
 Further, conceptual conflations between these two realms yield much of what is so hard about "the problem of consciousness".